C0nst4nta/Kindergarten-crud/README.md

 # Kindergarten CRUD System

 A FastAPI-based CRUD system designed for managing parents and children records in a kindergarten setting.
 The project uses PostgreSQL as the database and provides a robust foundation for future extensions like database migrations and unit testing.
+The system has integrated SMTP functionality for email notifications.
+You can configure the SMTP server details in your environment variables and use it for sending emails asynchronously through background tasks.

 # Technologies Used